So, You’re a New Manager

 Whether the managerial role is designed to be a standalone role or with a team, there are important questions to consider.
 One of these is ‘what specific contribution can I make that will make a substantial difference to the performance of the organisation?’.
 This is a starting point that people often forget but is key to success and the role.
 With a team, on a project, an interim role, the question still stacks up.
 This can be achieved through objectively looking at the people in the team and how to get there.
 We also need to consider our own development into the role.
 By considering this, you provide yourself with an overview of the task at hand and your own personal objectives.

-Change Brings Opportunities for the New Manager
+Change Brings Opportunities

 The onset of change, in this context a new role, acts as an opportunity.
 There will not be the opportunity again to be a new manager, nor have the chance to reflect on your personal change.
 Reflection is the tool that provides critical thinking about performance, the team and yourself.
 You will change through this process as the team will, whether this is positive is down to you.
 The only difference in seeing an opportunity or not is our attitude towards it.
 To be successful in your role is to commit to each challenge, each opportunity taking in the very best advice you can receive.
 The advantage of this approach is that it will be noticed by others.
 Regardless of how they feel, presenting a positive attitude will always help.